noahehall/multicloud/providers/aws/services/Storage/storageGateway-volumeGateway.md

 - provides protection against man-in-the-middle and playback attacks by periodically verifying the identity of an iSCSI initiator as authenticated to access a storage volume target
 - For each volume target, you can define one or more CHAP credentials.
+- To set up CHAP, you must configure it both on the Storage Gateway console and in the iSCSI initiator software that you use to connect to the target.

 ### iSCSI protocol